Section 3.19 Prohibited Conduct and Activities; Grounds for Suspension or Revocation of Retail Permit.

 (2) Samples Prohibited.

 The permittee or any agent, servant or employee of the permittee accepted from any person or sold or gave to any person any samples, either in unbroken packages, partial packages, or by the drink; this provision is applicable to private clubs, and all holders of retail permits.
 Provided, retail liquor stores may offer samples of intoxicating liquors of all kinds pursuant to permit as authorized by Act 455 of 2007.
-Further, retail permit holders may give controlled beverages to charitable or non-profit organizations for non-profit functions held in “wet” areas of the State and where such functions do not occur on a permitted premises of a permittee of this agency.
+Further, retail permit holders may donate intoxicating liquor to charitable or non-profit organizations for non-profit functions where the charitable or non-profit organization does not have a permit to dispense intoxicating liquors and where such functions occur on a permitted premises of an on premises permittee of this agency.
 Provided further, that holders of large attendance facility permits in which pairmutuel wagering has been authorized by law may offer samples of alcoholic beverages by the drink to patrons who are in that area of the permitted facility where games of skill are housed.
 Provided further, that holders of permits in hotels and holders of private club permits that own or lease space within a hotel building may offer samples of alcoholic beverages by the drink to registered guests of the hotel as part of a manager’s reception.
 All such samples offered shall be subject to the gross receipts and use taxes as a withdrawal from stock and shall be paid by the permit holder in the manner prescribed by law.
-(Amended 8-16-11)
+(Amended 8-21-13)

 (3) Hours of Sale.